tensorflow/cloud/README.md

 - [Set up your Google Cloud project](https://cloud.google.com/ai-platform/docs/getting-started-keras#set_up_your_project)
 - [Authenticate your GCP account](https://cloud.google.com/ai-platform/docs/getting-started-keras#authenticate_your_gcp_account)
 - We use [Google AI platform](https://cloud.google.com/ai-platform/) for deploying docker images on GCP.
 Please make sure you have AI platform APIs enabled on your GCP project.
-- Please make sure `docker` is installed and running if you want to use local docker process for docker build, otherwise [create a cloud storage bucket](https://cloud.google.com/ai-platform/docs/getting-started-keras#create_a_bucket) for using [Google cloud build](https://cloud.google.com/cloud-build) for docker image build and publish.
+- Please make sure `docker` is installed and running if you want to use local docker process for docker build, otherwise [create a cloud storage bucket](https://cloud.google.com/ai-platform/docs/getting-started-keras#create_a_bucket) for using [Google Cloud build](https://cloud.google.com/cloud-build) for docker image build and publish.
-- Install [nbconvert](https://nbconvert.readthedocs.io/en/latest/) if you are using a notebook file as `entry_point` as shown in [usage guide #4](#detailed-usage-guide).
+- Install [nbconvert](https://nbconvert.readthedocs.io/en/latest/) if you are using a notebook file as `entry_point` as shown in [usage guide #4](#usage-guide).

+For detailed end to end setup instructions, please scroll down to [Setup instructions](#setup-instructions) section.

 ### Install latest release